Enter your email address below and subscribe to our newsletter

 However, the study’s findings suggest that this integration will not necessarily lead to widespread job displacement, but rather to a reconfiguration of the tasks and skills required in the workplace.

 The MIT study challenges the prevailing narrative of AI as a wholesale replacement for human workers.
-By highlighting the continued cost-effectiveness of human labor in most jobs, the study provides a more balanced perspective on the ongoing relationship between AI and the workforce.
+By highlighting the continued cost-effectiveness of human labour in most jobs, the study provides a more balanced perspective on the ongoing relationship between AI and the workforce.

 As AI technology advances, it is clear that the human workforce will need to adapt, but the study’s findings suggest that humans are likely to remain indispensable in the majority of jobs for the foreseeable future.